xiix0/scam/README.md

-You will meet an important person who will help you advance professionally.
+Expect a letter from a friend who will ask a favor of you.